dfsp-spirit/freesurfer_parallel_scripts/README.md

 * A working [FreeSurfer](https://freesurfer.net/) 6 or 7 installation (including proper setup for the bash shell)
 * [GNU parallel](https://www.gnu.org/software/parallel/), which is used for parallelization in all of the scripts

-If you start the commands on a remote workstation, e.g., via SSH, we strongly recommend to also install and use a terminal multiplexer like [GNU screen](https://www.gnu.org/software/screen/) on the remote computer so that the computations, which will take several days for large samples, will not abort if the network connection from your computer to the workstation gets lost for a second or you accidentaly close the terminal app on your local computer.
+If you start the commands on a remote workstation, e.g., via SSH, we strongly recommend to also install and use a terminal multiplexer like [GNU screen](https://www.gnu.org/software/screen/) on the remote computer so that the computations, which will take several days for large samples, will not abort if the network connection from your computer to the workstation gets lost for a second or you accidentally close the terminal app on your local computer.
 This is optional though.

 ## The scripts